Event Online Inductions

 All the above boil down to training your crew.
 This may take different forms such as:-

-- Organizing for seminars
+- Organising for seminars

 - Practical experience where your crew get mentored by an experienced person.